To,

 The Risk Management policy is formulated and implemented by the Company

-in compliance with the provisions of the new Companies Act, 2013, The policy helps to
+in compliance with the provisions of the new Companies Act, 2013.
+The policy helps to

-of risks faced by the Company, which in the opinion of the Board
+identify the various elements of risks faced by the Company, which in the opinion of the

-threatens the existence of the Company.
+Board threatens the existence of the Company.
+The Risk Management Policy is available on

 In line with the requirements of Section 178 Companies Act, 2013 and

-Regulation 19 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations.
+Regulation 19 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations,

 2015, the Company has formulated a Nomination & Remuneration Policy.